 An investment in our common units involves risks associated with our business, regulatory and legal matters, our limited liability company structure and the tax characteristics of our common units.
-Please see the caption "Risk Factors" immediately following this Summary beginning on page 10.
+Please read carefully the risks under the caption "Risk Factors" immediately following this Summary beginning on page 10.